danielgoncalvesdutra/data-cleaning/README.md

 -Inconsistent data: Any data that uses different formats to represent the same thing

-In this repository you'll find two files, the dirty data and the data after being clean.

-Sources:
+And to clean the data I followed some tips from this sources:

 https://support.microsoft.com/en-us/office/top-ten-ways-to-clean-your-data-2844b620-677c-47a7-ac3e-c2e157d1db19

 https://support.google.com/a/users/answer/9604139?hl=en#zippy=

+In this repository you'll find two files, the dirty data and the clean data to compare.